mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

-The CODI data model was developed with an attempt to reuse existing data models where appropriate.
-Roughly half of the CODI data model is based on the PCORnet Common Data Model.
-The Common Data Models Harmonization (CDMH) FHIR IG seeks to map and translate data extracted for PCOR purposes into FHIR format.
+The CODI research data model (RDM) was developed with an attempt to reuse existing data models where appropriate.
+Roughly half of the CODI data model is based on the
+PCORnet Common Data Model.
+The [Common Data Models Harmonization (CDMH) FHIR IG](http://hl7.org/fhir/us/cdmh/2019May/profiles.html) seeks to map and translate data extracted for PCOR purposes into FHIR format.
 Where possible, this IG utilizes CDMH.

 ## PCORnet Data Tables
 The following subsections detail CODI tables that are based on the PCORnet CDM.
+Not all PCORnet data elements are carried over to CODI.
+The mappings to
-The mappings to FHIR are based on CDMH, which utilizes US Core.
-The Provider and Vital tables are exceptions to this rule and details are given below.
+FHIR are based on [CDMH](http://hl7.org/fhir/us/cdmh/2019May/profiles.html), except for the Provider and Vital tables, details of which are given below.

-Additionally, CDMH maps IDs the "id" FHIR data element for Resources, but here they are mapped to the "identifier" data element because CODI utilizes data owners' business identifiers, not FHIR logical identifiers, to reference data.
+CDMH maps identifier data elements to the "id" FHIR data element for Resources (except for the CDM DEMOGRAPHIC table).
+But in CODI they are mapped to the "identifier" data element because CODI utilizes data owners' business identifiers, not FHIR logical identifiers, to reference data.

 ### Demographic
-The CDM DEMOGRAPHIC table contains a single record for each patient.
-Demographics record the direct attributes of individual patients.
+The CDM DEMOGRAPHIC table contains a single record for each patient with at least one clinical visit or program participation since the implementing network’s start date.
+Implementers should not include patients without other records in the RDM.
+For example, a patient should be included in the DEMOGRAPHIC table if they have ENCOUNTER data, but not VITAL data.

+To preserve referential integrity, there must be a DEMOGRAPHIC record for any child for whom information exists in any other RDM table (such as ENCOUNTER or SESSION).
+Conversely, every DEMOGRAPHIC record should have corresponding records in at least one other RDM table.

+CODI omits children without other information in the RDM because populating the DEMOGRAPHIC table with all children introduces the possibility that their PII is shared with the DCC even though insufficient information exists about those children to answer possible research questions.
+For example, a child might be selected as a member of a cohort based on age and sex, but absent any encounters, vital signs, or program participation, none of the CODI research questions benefit from the inclusion of that child.

+No PII is contained in DEMOGRAPHIC because of the research nature of CODI.
+DEMOGRAPHIC's identifier is a Link ID as defined in the Privacy Preserving Record Linkage (PPRL) IG.

 | **PCORnet/CODI Table** | **PCORnet Data Element** | **FHIR Data Element** | **FHIR Resource/Profile/Extension** | **Comments** |
 | --- | --- | --- | --- | --- |